If you want to earn your driver’s license back, an insurance provider might need to file an SR-22 certificate on your behalf.

 The SR-22 filing applies to any vehicle a motorcycle rider wants to use on roads, streets, and highways legally.

-If a state requires a driver’s license for mopeds and scooters, an SR-22 certificate is necessary to ride the vehicle off of your private property.
+If a state requires a driver’s license for mopeds and scooters, an SR-22 certificate is necessary to ride the vehicle off your private property.
 It may also be required to purchase insurance and file if you have a DUI accident on your driving record.

 - Arkansas